TeXlyre/texlyre.github.io/docs/projects/creating-projects.md

 ### Document Structure

-Start new projects by creating your main LaTeX document and organizing supporting files.
+Start new projects by creating your main LaTeX/Typst document and organizing supporting files.
 Establish a logical file structure early in the project to maintain organization as content grows.

 Create folders for different content types such as chapters, figures, data files, and bibliography sources.
 Clear organization makes collaboration easier and helps you locate specific files quickly.